 Ramit’s straight-forward personality, charisma and witty humor bleed through the pages, keeping you engaged and wanting to know more.

 Having said that, his assertive messaging could be a turn off for some.
+Some of his controversial takes include –

 Two components that make this book uniquely relatable are the use of real world examples and discussion of money and relationships.